austinjp/cookie-per-tag/README.md

 Then enable the plugin in the Wordpress plugins console.

-To start setting cookies, try adding something like the following into your theme's `header.php` file after the `,head>` tag:
+To start setting cookies, try adding something like the following into your theme's `header.php` file after the `<head>` tag:

 ```php
 <!-- begin cookiepress -->